View Mary Hack's Obituary on cincinnati.com and share memories

 Mary Jane Hack

 Cincinnati - Mary Jane Hack, 85, of Cincinnati, OH passed away on Saturday, March 14, 2020.
 She was a retired administrator with The Kroger Company.
 Mary Jane was a member of St. Bernard Catholic Church and active in many Church Ministries.
 She was a Nun for many years with the Glenmary Home Missioners.
-Mary Jane was preceded in death by her parents: Herbert and Catherine Hack; sisters: Rita (the late: Alex) Steel and Claire (the late: Cyril) Rolf and brother: Rev. Thomas J. Hack.
-She is survived by her brothers: Paul (Pat) Hack and Joe (the late: Dorothy) Hack and 18 nieces and nephews.
-Visitation will be on Thursday, March 19, 2020 from 10:00 AM until Mass of Christian Burial at 11:00 AM at St. Bernard Catholic Church, 740 Circle Avenue, Cincinnati, OH 45232.
-Interment: Gate of Heaven Cemetery.
-Memorials are suggested to St. Bernard Catholic Church.
+PUBLIC SERVICES HAVE NOW BEEN CANCELLED.
+Online condolences may be expressed on Facebook or at www.connleybrothersfuneralhome.com